 I picked up the sandwich, gave it an admiring look and took a hefty bite.
 Cooked rabbit is one thing, but a real sandwich.
 Actual food!
 The meat was ham, slightly tough but very flavoursome, and the cheese was salty, but right then I didn't care about the imperfections.
 It felt like an eternity ago that I was inside a normal house eating normal food like there wasn't a care in the world.
 No idea what's to come, so I'm going to savour this moment.
 I'm going to remember this sandwich as the best fucking sandwich I've ever eaten.
 Right now, it is.

 I glanced across at Mira who hadn't touched his own, his eyes riveted on my reaction.
-Then he looked down at his, picked it up gingerly, examining it like it was some kind of foreign object worth of great trepidation.
+Then he looked down at his, picked it up gingerly, examining it like it was some kind of foreign object worthy of great trepidation.
 I tried not to laugh as he studied it, still mistrustful of the cold meat and cheese.
 His brow crinkled slightly and he sniffed it as he held it aloft.
 Yeah, I know, it looks nothing like our glorious rabbit flambé, but it's good.
 Just try it.
 Then, he opened his mouth.
 Delicately took a bite.
 Chewed.
 Swallowed.
 His eyes went wide in surprise.
 I stifled a giggle as he eagerly took another bite.

 "Dimi, I dug the carrots this morning, I didn't know if-" A female voice came through the hallway, stopping suddenly as the speaker entered the kitchen.
 Konstantin turned and fondly greeted the woman standing in the doorway.